$33B BI Market

 The Business Intelligence Market in 2026

-The global business intelligence and analytics market is projected to reach approximately $55 billion by 2026, growing at over 12% annually.
+The global business intelligence and analytics market reached approximately $33.4 billion in 2025 and is projected to exceed $55 billion by 2028, growing at over 12% annually according to Gartner.
 AI-powered BI tools are expected to generate $22 billion in revenue by 2026 alone, reflecting the rapid integration of machine learning, natural language processing, and predictive analytics into mainstream reporting platforms.
-The top four BI platforms — Power BI, Tableau, Qlik, and Looker — hold a combined market share of approximately 74%, with Power BI leading at roughly 20–22% market share and over 112,000 enterprise deployments worldwide.
+The top four BI platforms — Power BI, Tableau, Qlik, and Looker — hold a combined market share of approximately 74%, with Power BI leading at roughly 20-22% market share and over 112,000 enterprise deployments worldwide.

 The reporting and analytics landscape has transformed dramatically since the era of desktop-based report viewers and static Crystal Reports deployments.
 Modern BI tools offer self-service analytics where business users can create their own reports without IT assistance, AI-assisted insights that proactively surface anomalies and trends, natural language querying that lets users ask questions in plain English, and embedded analytics that integrate reporting directly into business applications.
 Our guides cover both legacy reporting tools — including SAP Crystal Reports, Crystal Reports viewers, and RPT file viewers — and modern platforms like Power BI and Tableau, plus guidance on report automation and BI software selection.